mmoundraty/Roblox-RBXDev-at-UC-San-Diego-Lua-Scripting-Exercises/README.md

 ## 1. Print Statements

 __1.1__
-Print is used to show messages in the Output window.
+Print is used to show messages in the Output window. <br>
 Try writing your first line of code by typing: print("Hello, world!")